StevenBlack/timesheet/README.md

-# 🕑 `git log` and MacJournal parser
+# 🕑 `git log` and MacJournal export parser

 A personal project, written in rust.

-This repo consolidates daily activity from two different sources and produces one consolidated line for each work day.
+This repo consolidates daily activity from two different sources and produces one consolidated line per day.

 ## Background

-When I track time on software projects, I use `git log` reports, and ad-hoc daily notes kept in (the most excellent) [MacJournal](https://danschimpf.com/).
+When I track project time and tasks, I use `git log` reports, and ad-hoc daily notes kept in (the most excellent) [MacJournal](https://danschimpf.com/).
 I merge these two sources to create one spreadsheet cell per day.

 This is a tedious manual process.

 <img width="378" alt="automate-all-the-things" src="https://user-images.githubusercontent.com/80144/145323062-b6fadc17-34ff-4369-baea-de9420f9f288.png">